Ecology local planning requirements

 The protected species that are common to this area are identified in the Wildlife and Countryside Act, 1981 and The Conservation of Habitats and Species Regulations 2017, which includes schedules of European protected species of animals and plants.
 Specific legislation for protecting badgers is provided by the Badgers Act, 1992.
 Should you be in doubt you should seek expert advice.

-Those most commonly affected by developments in Sheffield include (but not exclusively): badgers; bats; great crested newts; water voles; white clawed crayfish, otters and nesting birds (other than pests).
+The protected species most affected by developments in Sheffield include (but not exclusively): badgers; bats; great crested newts; water voles; white clawed crayfish, otters and nesting birds.

-If the site has or is likely to have the habitat of any protected species or is used by protected species, a (sometimes licensable) survey from a specialist ecological consultant will be needed.
+If a site has or is likely to have the habitat of any protected species or is used by protected species, a (sometimes licensable) survey from a specialist ecological consultant will be needed.

 Ecological interest areas in Sheffield

-Ecological interest areas are identified in the Unitary Development Plan and on the Proposals Map or through contacting the Ecology Unit.
+Ecologically designated sites are identified in the Unitary Development Plan or by contacting the Ecology Service.

-The Ecology Unit should be contacted early in the planning process to ascertain the need for and scope of any Ecological Assessment.
+The Ecology Service should be contacted early in the planning process to ascertain the need for and scope of any ecological assessment.

 Ecology information required

-The assessment could require either a full ecological survey and report or an individual species survey and report.
+Ecology assessments should be carried out by appropriately qualified personnel using best practice guidance (e.g. CIEEM).
+An assessment could require either a full ecological survey and report or an individual species survey and report.
 In some cases, surveys can only be carried out at specific times of the year, which may delay submission or prevent validation of application.
 Surveys should be up to date and ideally from the most recent survey season (this can vary depending on the species).
-Surveys should be submitted with an application and not left to Condition.
+Surveys should be submitted with an application and not secured by condition.

 Natural England provide standing advice for protected species and guidance in respect of wildlife and development.
 They can also help with the separate licensing process.